zxc1139135/Sedile-Framework/README.md

-# Sedile: Privacy-Preserving Distributed Deep Learning
+# Sedile: Efficient and Privacy-Preserving Distributed Deep Learning for Non-IID Data

-A scalable framework for privacy-preserving distributed deep learning that addresses both computational scalability and privacy concerns in federated learning environments.
+A scalable framework for privacy-preserving distributed deep learning that addresses both computational scalability and privacy concerns for non-IID data.

 ## Overview